tinify/third-party-integrations/expressionengine.md

 url: "https://bitbucket.org/bulldogcreative/tinypng/overview"
 ---

 Installable extension for ExpressionEngine CMS.
-Original images will be stored in a seperate folder.
+Original images will be stored in a separate folder.